 Gargoyle and candles – Candles collected increases the pay when landing on a gargoyle in the trail bonus.
 If no candles have been collected when entering the trail bonus, landing on the gargoyle awards 10x when the Vampire lands on it.
 For each candle collected at a bet level during the base game, this initial 10x win amount is increase by an additional 5x bet award up to a maximum total of 60x award for landing on the gargoyle after 10 or more candles are collected.
 For example, landing on a gargoyle in the trail bonus after accumulating 5 candles and then triggering the trail bonus would award 35x bet win for the vampire landing on that space.
 After awarding the gargoyle award the amount is reset to 10x with 0 collected candles.
 The max amount of candles that can be collected per bet level until the award is won and reset is 10

 Zombie dog and dog bones – Every 4 dog bone symbols collected increases a multiplier applied to the Zombie Dog award.
 The multiplier starts at 1x and is capped at 5x after 16 or more dog bone symbols are collected for the zombie dog collection in the base game for the current bet level.
 After awarding the zombie dog with all the dog bones the dog bones collected are reset to 0 and the multiplier is thus reset back to 1x.
 The max amount of dog bone symbols that can be collected at each bet level before resetting is 16.
-As each dog bone symbol collects 0.25 of a dog bone multiplier, collecting 16 or more dog bone symbols caps the max multiplier of the stocking at 5x.
+As each dog bone symbol collects 0.25 of a dog bone multiplier, collecting 16 or more dog bone symbols caps the max multiplier of the zombie dog at 5x.

 Super potion – One of the spaces on the trail bonus is occupied with a super potion, which collects the awards of all coins the Vampire passes by at a 1x multiplier.
 Collecting super potions in the base game before triggering the trail bonus increases this multiplier by 1x, up to a maximum of 4x multiplier after collecting 3 or more super potions in the base game before triggering the bonus.
 This multiplier is applied to the sum of the coin wins the Vampire flies through.
 After landing on the super potion during the trail bonus, the super potion multiplier is reset to 1x.
 The max amount of potions collected for each bet level is capped at 3, thus collecting more than 3 potions will not have an effect on the multiplier when it is maxed at 4x.